Brad-M2K/Brad-M2K/README.md

 ---
 ### 🧠 About Me
-I'm **Bradley Mattison**, a passionate full-stack developer in training at Northcoders.
+I'm **Bradley Mattison**, a passionate full-stack developer and Alumnus of Northcoders.
 Previously in care and support roles — now rebuilding my life through code and creativity.

 <p align="center">